Molecular gas scaling relations for local star-forming galaxies in the low-$M_*$ regime: Role of the (group) environment

 \subsection{Molecular gas}

-The top panel in Fig.~\ref{fig:fmol_tdep_env} shows the molecular gas fraction plotted vs the stellar mass but with the sample split into the three environment classes described above.
-The Bayesian linear regression performed on each sub-sample yield best-fit slopes that are consistent with each other and with the complete star forming sample within their respective $1\sigma$ errors.
+The top panel in Fig.~\ref{fig:fmol_tdep_env} shows the molecular gas fraction plotted against the stellar mass but with the sample split into the three environment classes described above.
+The Bayesian linear regression performed on each subsample yield best-fit slopes that are consistent with each other and with the complete star forming sample within their respective $1\sigma$ errors.
 Details on the best-fit parameters are listed in Table~\ref{tab:fit_env}.
-For the isolated sample, the slope is within $2\sigma$ of zero.
-The uncertainties for the central and satellite galaxies are much larger but the best-fit slopes remain consistent with zero.
-There is no significant correlation between $M_*$ and $\fmol$ in any of the sub-samples, nor is there a significant offset between the samples.
+There is no significant correlation between $M_*$ and $\fmol$ in any of the subsamples, nor is there a significant offset between the samples.

-The bottom panel in Fig.~\ref{fig:fmol_tdep_env} shows the molecular gas depletion time vs stellar mass plot with the sample divided into the same sub-categories of isolated, satellite, and central galaxies.
-Once again the best-fit parameters for the isolated, satellite, and central sub-samples remain consistent with those obtained for the entire star-forming sample to within the estimated $1\sigma$ uncertainties, and no significant variations are observed as a function of environment.
+{\bx The largest discrepancy is between isolated and satellite galaxies.
+For the isolated galaxies, the best-fit slope is steeper than for the full sample, and this is the only subsample for which it is not within $3\sigma$ of zero.
+The satellite subsample on the other hand has the shallowest best-fit slope.
+However, taking into account the uncertainties on the best fit parameters, both subsamples are consistent with the best fit-relation obtained for the full star-forming sample.} The bottom panel in Fig.~\ref{fig:fmol_tdep_env} shows the molecular gas depletion time versus stellar mass plot with the sample divided into the same sub-categories of isolated, satellite, and central galaxies.
+Once again the best-fit parameters for the isolated, satellite, and central subsamples remain consistent with those obtained for the entire star-forming sample to within the estimated uncertainties, and no significant variations are observed as a function of environment.